Articdive/JNoise/.github/README.md

 JNoise is a simple-to-use java-library for generating noise (including gradient noise) in Java.

 JNoise was created in early 2020 by Lukas Mansour (Articdive).
-It was created for a project in MineCraft for custom terrain generation.
-It works for all java 8+ apps and is built using [Maven](http://maven.apache.org/).
+It was created for a project in Minecraft for custom terrain generation.
+It works for all Java 8+ apps and is built using [Gradle](https://gradle.org/).

 ## Table of Contents
 - [Install](#install)